Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: Summary and discussions

-\emph{Discussions}.~From a unified description of the spin and valley nondegenerate QM in BBLG and RTLG, featuring annular Fermi surfaces, here we identify a unique superconducting instability in these systems.
-The paired state represents a PDW in both systems and supports isolated Majorana-Fermi pockets connected via 3-fold rotations in the ordered phase.
-Constant density of states produced by Majorana-Fermi pockets should manifest in power-law scaling of the specific heat $C_v \sim T$, while the ratios of the longitudinal thermal conductivity ($\kappa_{jj}$) and inverse of nuclear magnetic relaxation time $1/(T_1)$ to temperature ($T$) approach constant values as $T \to 0$~\cite{roy-ghorashi-foster-nevidomskyy, carstentimm}.
-The PDW respectively assumes Kekul\'e and columnar shapes in BBLG and RTLG.
-Experimental observation of such novel quantum phases, however, faces a practical challenge as they require condensation of a macroscopic number of \emph{interlayer} Cooper pairs, which can considerably lower the critical temperature.
-Such an inflated nodal PDW, can in principle result from longer ranged Hubbardlike repulsions, which will be studied in future.
-Although not experimentally pertinent, the Kekul\'e PDW can also condense from a QM in monolayer graphene, where it, however, represents a fully gapped state.
-Altogether, observed superconductivity, proximal to correlated ground states in crystalline~\cite{BBLG:Exp1, BBLG:Exp2, BBLG:Exp3, RTLG:Exp1, RTLG:Exp2, RHgraphite:Exp} and Moir\'e graphene heterostructures~\cite{TBLG:Exp1, TBLG:Exp2, TBLG:Exp3, TBLG:Exp4}, along with the genuine possibility of electronic PDW in BBLG and RTLG in the low doping regime originating from the QM place us at the dawn of carbon age of superconductivity.
+~ From a unified description of the spin and valley nondegenerate QM in BBLG and RTLG, featuring trigonally warped disconnected or annular or simply connected Fermi rings, here we identify a \emph{unique} superconducting instability in these systems.
+The paired state represents a PDW in both systems and supports isolated Fermi rings of normal fermions, connected via threefold rotations.
+Constant density of states produced by such Fermi rings should manifest in power-law scaling of the specific heat $C_v \sim T$, while the ratios of the longitudinal thermal conductivity ($\kappa_{jj}$) and inverse of nuclear magnetic relaxation time $1/(T_1)$ to temperature ($T$) approach constant values as $T \to 0$~\cite{roy-ghorashi-foster-nevidomskyy, carstentimm}.
+In this work, we also present the scaling of the amplitude of such a paired state at zero temperature and the associated transition temperature in BBLG and RTLG within a mean-field approximation, assuming that the effective attractive pairing interaction exists only within one band (assumed to be the conduction band for concreteness) fostering Fermi rings in the normal state and within a range of momentum around the Fermi rings.
+Most importantly, around the Fermi rings the PDW shows the requisite odd-parity nature, taking the form of a $p+ip$ pairing in BBLG sourced by the trigonal warping and $f+if$ pairing in RTLG stemming from the cubic band dispersion in the normal state.
+These outcomes altogether highlight the paramount importance of the normal state band dispersion in determining the requisite symmetry of the local PDW.

-\emph{Acknowledgments}.~S.A.M and B.R. were supported by a Startup grant of B.R. from Lehigh University.
-A.S. was financed through the Swiss National Science Foundation (Division II Grant No. 184739).